 Town of Salem

-Similar to Among Us, but even more accessible thanks to a free browser-based version that lets players join those on Steam, Android and iOS.
+Similar to Among Us, but even more accessible thanks to a free browser-based version (opens in new tab) that lets players join those on Steam (opens in new tab), Android (opens in new tab) and iOS (opens in new tab).
 Up to 15 players are randomly assigned roles of town, mafia, coven, serial killers and other undesirables in the good God-fearing town of Salem.
 It’s up to innocent townsfolk to try and find the killers and perpetrators, while the perps seek to save their own skins at the expense of innocents.

 So long as everyone promises to stick to the rule of silence during daytime sequences, you can play over Skype, Zoom or other voice chat to really add life to the meetings when discussing suspects and pointing the finger.